 - you have already obtained at least ABB with at least one A in biology/human biology or chemistry

-- you are predicted and must achieve AAA after taking your resits
+- you must achieve AAA after taking your resits

 You must be in your final year or have completed your degree before applying.

-36 (6, 6, 6 at Higher Level including biology and chemistry, excluding core component) GCSEs as above (or equivalent)
+36 (6, 6, 6 at Higher Level including biology and chemistry, excluding core component) with the GCSE requirements (or equivalent)

 We will accept either of the maths qualifications for the IB at standard level (SL) or higher level (HL).